AdrianFreemantle/the-trench/docs/PLAN.md

 ---

-### 4.3 MongoDB in AKS
+### 4.3 Cosmos DB integration

-- Deploy MongoDB as a StatefulSet:
-  - Headless Service for stable network identity
-  - PVCs using the default or a custom Storage Class
-- Minimal single-node or replica set configuration for learning.
+- Ensure an Azure Cosmos DB account, database, and container for order/event data exists (provisioned in the earlier Terraform phases).
+- Store Cosmos DB connection details (endpoint and keys/connection string) in Key Vault.
+- Mount Cosmos DB settings into `order-worker` via Key Vault CSI and Workload Identity.
-- Document clearly: this is lab-only, not production-grade.
+- Document clearly: this is lab-only sizing, not production-grade throughput or partitioning.

 ---